Shreyash2102/portfolio/Readme.txt

-This project is about resume in the form of webpage.
-To access the webpage click on the index.html page.
-It will open page in localhost in browser.
+This project is about my Portfolio website.
+To open the website click on the index.html or copy the link and paste it in your browser.

 Tools :
 VSCode, Live Server VSCode Extension